-We did also elect not to have a videographer in order to save money, and we got really lucky that a few guests took great videos for us to cherish, because I actually did regret not having even more video of our special day.
+We did also elect not to have a videographer in order to save money, and we got really lucky that a few guests took great videos for us to cherish because I actually did regret not having even more videos of our special day.

 Approximate savings: $700.00

 Lastly, I tried to make other decisions that were cost-effective.
-Because I had already owned a home for many years, I did not have a bridal shower, which was a great cost savings to my bridesmaids and family.
+Because I had already owned a home for many years, I did not have a bridal shower, which was a great cost-saving to my bridesmaids and family.